jbelanger/hrsc-database/docs/ADO-Pipelines.md

 - `pipeline-job-deploy-template.yml`: A reusable template for deploying to a specific environment.
 - `pipeline-job-publishartifact-template.yml`: A reusable template for creating an SQL script for a specific environment.

-Please refer to the provided links for more details about pipeline artifacts and the specific templates used in this pipeline.

 # pipeline-job-deploy-template.yml

-This YAML template file `pipeline-job-deploy-template.yml` is designed to deploy an SSDT (SQL Server Data Tools) project to a specific environment.
+This YAML template file `pipeline-job-deploy-template.yml` is designed to deploy the SSDT (SQL Server Data Tools) project to a specific environment.
 It performs the following steps:

-## Overview
+## Steps
 1. ExtractFiles: This task extracts files from the build artifact, which is a zip file generated in a previous build step.
 The extracted files are placed in the specified destination folder.

 2. CmdLine: This task generates a publish preview and a database script using SqlPackage.exe.
 It executes the following commands: